Links on Android Authority may earn us a commission. Learn more.

 The Google Pixel 5 is a great buy if you’re after a solid camera phone that won’t break the bank.
 However, with more hardware side-grades than upgrades this year, it’s not entirely obvious whether a new purchase is worthwhile.
-Perhaps Google’s legendary camera package is the most compelling reason to buy the latest model.
+Perhaps Google’s legendary camera package is the most compelling reason to buy the fifth generation.

 For today’s camera shootout, we’re looking at three generations of Google flagship smartphones.
 The Pixel 3, Pixel 4, and the latest Pixel 5.
 Google hasn’t changed its main camera lens over the past few years but has experimented with additional cameras as well as new software.
 So, let’s see what’s changed over the generations.